-As a child, I was pretty picky about food.
-But every time my mom cooked Sườn Ram Mặn (Sườn Ram/Sườn Kho) (caramelized pork ribs), I ate at least three bowls of steamed rice – no joke.
+As a kid, I was a notoriously picky eater.
+But whenever my mom made Sườn Ram Mặn (Sườn Ram or Sườn Kho), those irresistibly caramelized pork ribs, I couldn’t resist—I’d polish off at least three bowls of steamed rice, no exaggeration!

-Today, let’s recreate this iconic dish that holds a special place in the hearts of Vietnamese kids.
+Today, let’s dive into recreating this beloved dish that has a special place in the hearts (and stomachs) of so many Vietnamese kids.

 What is Sườn Ram Mặn?

-In Vietnamese, “Sườn” refers to “ribs,” usually from pork or beef.
-It can specifically refer to pork ribs (sườn non) or pork chops (sườn cốt lết), a term derived from the French word “Côtelette.”
+In Vietnamese, “Sườn” refers to ribs, typically from pork or beef.
+Specifically, it often points to pork ribs (sườn non) or pork chops (sườn cốt lết), a term borrowed from the French word “Côtelette.”

-However, for Sườn Ram Mặn or Sườn Xào Chua Ngọt (sweet & sour pork ribs), we usually opt for baby ribs.
+However, for recipes like Sườn Ram Mặn or Sườn Xào Chua Ngọt (sweet and sour pork ribs), baby ribs are the preferred choice.

-In the Mekong Delta region (Miền Tây), locals often use coconut water instead of regular water for their Ram and Kho dishes, such as Gà Rô Ti (chicken in coconut water) or Thịt Kho Trứng (braised pork and eggs).
+In the Mekong Delta (Miền Tây), coconut water is a common ingredient in Ram and Kho dishes, adding a natural sweetness to recipes like Gà Rô Ti (chicken in coconut water) or Thịt Kho Trứng (braised pork and eggs).

 Related Recipes | More Vietnamese Recipes with Pork: